 Greyson lives in Scottsdale, Arizona with his wife Oksana and daughters Alanna and Regina.

-Dr. Chris W. Brussalis is President and CEO of The Hill Group, Inc., a national management consulting firm founded in 1953, specializing in strategy, operations, and measurement.
+Dr. Chris W. Brussalis is Chairman of The Hill Group, Inc., a national management consulting firm founded in 1953, specializing in strategy, operations, and measurement.
 The Hill Group serves a wide range of private and public sector clients, including large corporations, institutions, nonprofits, and governments.
 Dr. Brussalis is also Adjunct Professor of Management and Policy at the Heinz College, Carnegie Mellon University where he has been teaching at the graduate level for over twenty-five years.

 Dr. Brussalis serves on several civic and corporate boards, including Phi Delta Theta International Fraternity (President), Phi Delta Theta Foundation, American Society for Competitiveness, Point Park University, Regional Learning Alliance (Chairman), Leadership Pittsburgh (Past Chairman), and Eberly College of Business at Indiana University of Pennsylvania.